-Tip One: Employee Satisfaction Means Being Heard
+Tip One: Employee Happiness Means Being Heard

 While compensation may convince someone to join your organization, it’s respect that will keep your employees happy and satisfied.
 That means workers need to feel seen and heard—and that means producing actual results, not just making promises.
 In business, as in most things, your actions speak louder than your words.